JakeSteam/blog-programming/_posts/2019-03-04-using-preferencefragment-to-effortlessly-handle-user-settings.md

 ## Navigating to your fragment

 Next, add a link to your soon-to-be-created settings fragment however you currently utilise fragments.
-For example, I have a `FrameLayout` in my XML called `fragment_frame`, so I replace that with my fragment inside my Activity’s `onCreate`:
+For example, I have a `FrameLayout` in my XML called `fragment_frame`, so I replace that with my fragment inside my Activity's `onCreate`:

 ```
 override fun onCreate(savedInstanceState: Bundle?) {